 Remove a Connection

-Reconnect the Accounts
+Relink the Existing Accounts

 Choose Add New Connection, search for your financial institution, and follow the prompts.